 Here are 5 tips to help you make a choice:

 - Be clear about what you want, what your book needs and what editing stage it is at.
 Don’t waste your money hiring someone to copy-edit text that is likely to be removed in the next draft.
-If you are still working on your story or structure, hire a development editor instead.
+If you are still working on your story or structure, hire a developmental or structural editor instead.

 - Word-of-mouth recommendation.
 Ask your writer friends, their friends and their friends’ friends about their editors.
 If they are happy to recommend an editor to you, you are already off to a good start.
 If none of your friends write, this may be a good time to join a writers’ group and link up with like-minded folks at writing workshops, seminars and on social networking sites.
 Ask questions, find out what’s good and what is to be avoided.